The role of a writer is not to say what we can all say,

 but what we are unable to say.

-C A R O L Y N G R I S O L D , M.A., PhD (Candidate)
+C A R O L Y N G R I S O L D , M.A., PhD Researcher

-Carolyn is currently pursuing PhD research into writing for well-being and holds an M.A.
-Interdisciplinary Studies, where she followed an independent track focused on Reflexive Writing.
-She recently completed further study this field of expressive arts with a Post-Graduate Certificate in Creative Writing for Therapeutic Purposes.
+Carolyn is currently researching a PhD on writing for well-being in Scotland at the University of Dundee and holds an M.A. in Interdisciplinary Studies, where she followed an independent track focused on Reflexive Writing.
+She recently completed further study in this field of expressive arts with a Postgraduate Certificate in Creative Writing for Therapeutic Purposes.
 Carolyn is a graduate of Glendon College (York University), with a Bilingual (French/English) Combined Honours B.A. in English Language & Literature and Philosophy, as well as The Humber School for Writers, where she completed a Graduate Certificate in Creative Writing with a collection of poetry under mentor Olive Senior.
 She’s been a poet since she was 11 years old.

 Carolyn’s portfolio can be found >> here.